RajatSharmaNEU/002736944_Assignment3_Table/readme.txt

 5. toggleDisplay - Function to toggle row display.
 6. initialize - Wrapper that contains all the initialization code to attach & set required feature on existing html.
 7. addNewStudent - handler to add new student.
 It creates new innerHTML and add required listener on all CTA.

+How to run - open table.html in browser.